ckan/ckan/doc/deb.rst

 .. note ::

-   These are already packaged, so you don't need to pacakge them yourself, this section just describes how you *could* do if you wanted to.
+   These are already packaged, so you don't need to package them yourself, this section just describes how you *could* do if you wanted to.

 Python dependencies listed in the ``lucid_missing.txt`` file are ``pip``